-20 Festive Appetizers to Make for St. Patrick’s Day Parties
+21 St. Patrick’s Day Appetizers That Will Win Any Party

 Guinness Dijon Soft Pretzels

-Guinness-infused soft pretzels are dunked in tangy Dijon mustard in this super-snackable recipe.
+Guinness-infused soft pretzels are dunked in tangy Dijon mustard in this snackable recipe.

 Photo: